paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Because there's a text, we have to learn how to interpret text, as authoritative.
 Interpreting a Constitution or a statute is different from interpreting a case.
 In particular, we have a bunch of difficult and incredibly controversial questions about what we're trying to do when we interpret authoritative text.
 This is especially true when we get into ambiguous words (and they all get ambiguous if you poke at them enough).
 Are we trying to get at what the drafters (people like James Madison) *meant*?
 Are we trying to get at what ordinary people understand the text to mean?
 If so, which ordinary people---ordinary people today or ordinary people when it was written?
 Are we just trying to get at the "plain meaning" of the text?
 Do we use a dictionary?

 Another major feature of the Constitution, as opposed to ordinary statutes, is that the text is often written in terms of *values*.
 A statute might say "nobody may drive over 65 miles an hour," whereas the Constitution says things like "no cruel and unusual punishment."
 But "cruel" is a values word, just like the "unreasonable" in "unreasonable searches and seizures" and the "equal" in "equal protection of the laws."
-A court, in interpreting these Constitutional provisions, has to interpret the underlying *values* those words refer to.
+A court, in interpreting these Constitutional provisions, has to interpret the underlying *values* those words refer to.^[This is controversial too.
+In face, just assume that at least half of constitutional law professors disagree with anything I write in this section.]

 ## The Idea of Limited Government